Adjunct Courses

 Math 98/198 and Stat 98/198 are 1-unit Pass/No Pass courses taken in conjunction with one of the following lecture courses: Math 1AB, 10AB, 16AB, 32, 53, or 54, or Stat 134.
 The adjunct course is designed for students to explore and apply key learning strategies, develop high-level problem-solving techniques and make deep meaning of their course material.
 We provide opportunities for students to experience learning as an iterative process and learn from their mistakes in a positive, judgment-free and low-stakes community with their peers.
 By engaging in an active and collaborative learning experience that is tailored to their specific learning needs we believe all students will make significant progress towards understanding how to develop comprehensive knowledge of the material and become better learners.

-The first formal meeting of all Spring 2024 adjunct courses will be during the first week of the semester, please see the overview page for more details..
+The first meeting of all Fall 2024 adjunct courses will be during the first week of the semester and meet in person at the assigned classroom, please see the overview page for more details.
+Check out the syllabi and interest form for each Adjunct Course for this semester as well.

 Why Join Adjunct